Mary Petty: Personal life

 On December 8, 1927, Petty married the cartoonist Alan Dunn (1900–1974) who had encouraged her to sell her illustrations professionally.
 He had a long relationship with the New Yorker as well.
 They lived in and created their work in a small apartment at 12 East Eighty-eighth Street in Manhattan.
 They had no children.

 Injury and death

-Petty was assaulted and beaten on Ward's Island by a mugger on December 1, 1971, and was only found three days after the incident.
-She never wholly recovered from the assault and died five years later at the Pine Rest Nursing Home in Paramus, New Jersey.
+Petty was assaulted and beaten on Ward's Island by a mugger on December 1, 1971, and was only found in a hospital by Dunn three days after the incident.

+Permanently brain damaged she never fully recovered from the assault and spent the rest of her life in a nursing home, dying at the Pine Rest Nursing Home in Paramus, New Jersey on March 6, 1976.